madagaga/aps-ecu/README.md

 You can access the web interface by entering the IP address of your ESP8266 in your browser.

 The web interface allows you to configure the wifi connection, the mqtt broker, the inverters and the MQTT topics.

+After first flash wifi AP will be available "APS_ECU" "12345678".
+Default ip : 192.168.4.1

 ### MQTT topics